by Jen White

 - Open the web version (File > Open) you just created.

 - In the Tool Options, click on the New Selection icon and set the Feather to 0.
 Set the Aspect to Normal.
 (PS: Set the Style to Normal.)

-- Disquise aces of strangers or anyone that wants to maintain privacy
+- Disguise aces of strangers or anyone that wants to maintain privacy.

-- Disquise addresses or any important data or details
+- Disguise addresses or any important data or details.

 Step 4: Apply a Blur

 - In the Menu Bar, choose Filter > Blur > Gaussian Blur.

 - In the dialog box, move the radius slide until the details begin to fade.